 - Associated Deities: Lugus, Rosemerta.

-Above is Segomaros Widugeni version; you can find more about these Holidays in his book Ancient Fire on pages 96-108.
+Find out more about these Îuoi in his book Ancient Fire on pages 96-108.

 - Îuos Altrauonon

 - Veneration to gods connected to vegetation and harvests are given.
 Gregorian Calendar: July 2nd-3rd

 - This holiday honors the gods associated with the sun/light, stars/moon, and youth.
 Gregorian Calendar: July 16th-18th